lludwig/utm-tracker/README.md

 ## What does it do?
-It adds UTM, GCLID and other information to a website cookie and to any lead generation form.
+It adds UTM parameters, GCLID and other information to a website cookie and to any lead generation form.
 It adds this extra information as hidden fields on a form.

 This is a fork of script utm_form https://github.com/medius/utm_form and made into a Wordpress Plugin and modifed to add GCLID, adpos, net and match variables.

 ## Why do I need it?
+Google created UTM parameters to help track referrals so you know the exact source of your website traffic.

 If you want to know where each email list subscriber or lead is coming from, use this script to help with that.
 This is different from analytics tools where you know this information in aggregate.